MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

  ![Upgrade on unmodified Business Central application](../developer/media/bc15-upgrade-unmodified-app.png "Upgrade on unmodified Business Central application")

+## Single-tenant and multitenant deployments

+The process for upgrading the very similar for a single-tenant and multitenant deployment.
+However, there are some inherent differences because with a single-tenant deployment, the application and business data is included in the same database, while with a multitenant deployment application code is in a separate database (the application database) than the business data (tenant).
+In the procedures that follow, for a single-tenant deployment, consider references to the **application database** as your database.
+In the steps are marked as *Single-tenant only* or *Multitenant only* where applicable.

 ## Prerequisite

 1. Upgrade to the latest Business Central Spring 2019 Cumulative Update (version 14.0).